SeelabFhdo/lemma/de.fhdo.lemma.data.intermediate.metamodel/doc/source/body.rst

     .. py:attribute:: boolean hidden

-        Flag to indicate whether the attribute is hidden or not.
+        Flag to indicate whether the field is hidden or not.
 Semantically, this flag corresponds to Java's ``private`` accessibility specifier.
 However, its functionality differs in that an inherited field may be set to hidden.
 That is, fields' visibility may be overridden.
 A hidden field is not visible in any of the following levels of the inheritance hierarchy.

     .. _link__IntermediateDataField_inherited: